-This two-day on-campus program offers an excellent opportunity for high school students to learn about project management and where this dynamic field can take them.
+This online program offers an excellent opportunity for high school students to learn about project management and where this dynamic field can take them.

-They'll also participate in interactive workshops with our academics and current university students.
+They'll also participate in interactive workshops with our academics and experience a master class.

 When: April 2020

 As part of this program, research mentors will support teams of four students from year 10–12 to identify a short-coming of current medical technology and apply the skills of bioengineering to design a solution to that problem.

 Participants will present at the University of Sydney and hear from distinguished speakers from the university and industry.
 The winning teams will be awarded prizes and research opportunities.

 When: February–July 2020